expo/fyi/sentry-expo-migration.md

 - Update your `app.json` to include the Sentry plugin and remove the hook
 - Update your **metro.config.js** to include the Sentry transformer plugin

-## Ugrade to Expo SDK 50 or higher
+## Upgrade to Expo SDK 50 or higher

 Learn more in the ["Upgrade Expo SDK" doc](https://docs.expo.dev/workflow/upgrading-expo-sdk-walkthrough/)